tmcgann/til/javascript/indexed-properties-and-named-properties.md

 # Overview

-Was reading this JS perf post today and stumbled upon some insightful comments related to how indexed and named properties work in JavaScript, at least in the V8 engine.
+Was reading this JS perf post entitled [Three JavaScript Performance Fundamentals that make Bluebird Fast](https://reaktor.com/blog/javascript-performance-fundamentals-make-bluebird-fast/) and stumbled upon some insightful comments related to how indexed and named properties work in JavaScript, at least in the V8 engine.

 # Original Transcript